How To Shoot And Fire

 Fortunately for us, you will find that some animals and birds, especially rabbits and pheasants will tend to hold still long enough for you to take a good aim and some will even allow a second shot if needed..

-But again, I cannot underestimate the need and importance of practice.
+But again, I cannot underestimate the need to practice.

 It is essential you are more than able to reproduce the firing action and technique you use when plinking at a target - regular practice will ensure you build up 'muscle memory' and use exactly the same action when your heart's pumping and you're all crouched up on the ground trying to aim at your prey for real.

-Whether your left or right handed, makes no difference when it comes to how to shoot and fire a hunting catapult properly - what does make a difference is finding a firing position, stance and technique that suits you personally.
+Whether your left or right handed, makes no difference when it comes to how to shooting and firing properly - what does make a difference is finding a firing position, stance and technique that suits you personally.

-Remember the bit about 'tweaking' your catapult to suit you - well, the power bands need to be adjusted to give you just the right amount of 'stretch' to ensure you are not struggling to pull back, especially over the last few inches.
+Remember that the power bands need to be adjusted to give you just the right amount of 'stretch' to ensure you are not struggling to pull back, especially over the last few inches.

 You must be able to comfortably pull back to achieve maximum power without having to struggle - if you find you cannot hold the pouch 'fully cocked' without wobbling then you must extend the band length to suit you body size, strength and style.